HoneySens/honeysens-website/content/docs/installation/index.md

     #- <path to server.chain.crt>:/srv/tls/server.crt
     #- <path to server.key>:/srv/tls/server.key
 ~~~
 The `environment` variables should be reviewed and adjusted as necessary.
 While most defaults can be kept, **always** change the database credentials `HS_DB_PASSWORD` and `HS_DB_ROOT_PASSWORD` to different unique password strings and save the DNS domain name your server will use in `DOMAIN`.
 In the `environment` block of the `database` service, make sure `MYSQL_ROOT_PASSWORD` matches `HS_DB_ROOT_PASSWORD` and `MYSQL_PASSWORD` matches `HS_DB_PASSWORD`.
-In a similar vein, synchronize `HS_DB_PASSWORD` of the `backup`, `server` and `tasks` services.
+In a similar vein, synchronize `HS_DB_PASSWORD` of the `backup`, `web` and `tasks` services.

-According to the `volumes` section, a data volume will be mounted into the `server` container at `/opt/HoneySens/data`.
+According to the `volumes` section, a data volume will be mounted into the `web` container at `/opt/HoneySens/data`.
 The label `honeysens_data` refers to a [named volume](https://docs.docker.com/engine/storage/volumes/#named-and-anonymous-volumes) as defined in the `volumes` section further below.
 Named volumes generally have the drawback that their contents are stored somewhere in `/var/lib/docker` (the exact path is Linux distribution-dependent).
 However, many server operators prefer to use a specific predetermined location on the host system instead, such as `/srv/honeysens/data`.
 To accomplish that, modify the volume statement accordingly, e.g.
 ~~~
   volumes:
     - /srv/honeysens/data:/opt/HoneySens/data
 ~~~
 When replacing the `honeysens_data` volume like that, supply *the same path* also to the `backup` and the `tasks` services.
 The remaining volumes `honeysens_backup`, `honeysens_db` and `honeysens_registry` should be treated similarly.

 **Caution:** When modifying volume blocks, **only ever** modify the part ahead of the colon.
-The second part after that refers to static paths within the server container and shouldn't be touched.
+The second part after that refers to static paths within the container and shouldn't be touched.

 As mentioned in [Preparation](/docs/preparation/), we strongly recommend to supply your own TLS key and certificate pair for the domain the server is supposed to serve.
-To mount those into the server container, they can be specified as volume mounts in a similar manner.
+To mount those into the web container, they can be specified as volume mounts in a similar manner.
 Simply uncomment and adjust the two additional volume lines in the Compose template, such as
 ~~~
     - /srv/honeysens/https.chain.crt:/srv/tls/server.crt
     - /srv/honeysens/https.key:/srv/tls/server.key